 - The Campbell Soup Foundation donates approximately $1 million each year to a variety of organizations that focus on community wellbeing, youth empowerment and the development of a healthy community.

-Our Grant Guide is a valuable resource that makes it easy to secure supplemental funding for your new playground.
-For the most up-to-date information, contact us at 888.438.6574, request your Grant Guide or contact your local playground consultant.
+Our online Grant Resources are a valuable that makes it easy to secure supplemental funding for your new playground.
+For the most up-to-date information, contact us at 888.438.6574, or contact your local playground consultant.

 Early Childhood Playground Grant Writing

 Effectively secure grant funds for your new toddler or preschool playground by following these guidelines.

 - Start with an outline of your proposal